33 Notable alumni of

 -

 Ayako Fuchigami is a member of the Hokkaido Legislative Assembly, representing Sapporo's Higashi-ku ward.
-She is the first openly trans person to hold a prefectural assembly position in Japan.
+She is the first openly transgender person to hold a prefectural assembly position in Japan.

 -